- What is MBA language testing all about?

 Do the business schools prefer one test over another?
 Which one should I choose?

-Nowadays, most top business schools accept PTE, TOEFL and IELTs and do not prefer one test over the other.
+Nowadays, most top business schools accept PTE, TOEFL, and IELTS and do not prefer one test over the other.
+Additionally, many schools are now taking the Duolingo English Test, and this is not seen as better or worse than any of the more “traditional” tests.

 When deciding to take the test, it’s important to consider a few key factors.

-If you’re not restricted by COVID-related test center closures, choosing which test to take can be more complicated.
+Choosing which test to take can be complicated.

 First, how much time do you have?
-If you are taking the test last minute, it might be a good idea to take the PTE, as you will receive your scores faster than any other test.
+If you are taking the test last-minute, it might be a good idea to take the Duolingo English Test, as you will receive your scores faster than any other test.

 As with all tests, you need to take the test before the MBA deadlines, but do not need to have received your scores before the deadline.
 However, if you think there is a chance you might need to retake the test or want to make sure to see your score before sending it in your application, you might want to opt for faster results.

-Fourth, do you prefer a more practical test?
-Having spoken with countless clients and students about their experiences on all of the tests, it is my strong belief that the IELTS and PTE tests are much more practical in their approach to testing your skills.
-Whereas the TOEFL often tests speaking by playing a 3-minute talk on cave systems and then asking test-takers to speak about the details presented about cave systems, the IELTS and PTE tend to focus much more on the way you actually use English in your day to day life.
-If you struggle with speaking, you may want to avoid TOEFL.
+Third, do you prefer a more practical test?
+Having spoken with countless clients and students about their experiences on all of the tests, it is my strong belief that the Duolingo and PTE tests are much more practical in their approach to testing your skills.
+Whereas the TOEFL often tests speaking by playing a talk on cave systems and then asking test-takers to speak about the details presented about cave systems, the other exams tend to focus much more on the way you actually use English in your day-to-day life.
+If you struggle with speaking, you may want to avoid the TOEFL.

 Who is required to take these language tests?